Irene Adler: Fictional character biography

-Irene Adler appears only in "A Scandal in Bohemia".
+Adler appears only in "A Scandal in Bohemia".
 Her name is briefly mentioned in "A Case of Identity", "The Adventure of the Blue Carbuncle", and "His Last Bow".

-According to "A Scandal in Bohemia", Adler is born in New Jersey in 1858.
-She has a career in opera as a contralto, performing at La Scala in Milan, Italy, and a term as prima donna in the Imperial Opera of Warsaw, Poland, indicating she is a talented and skilled singer.
-In Poland, she becomes the lover of Wilhelm Gottsreich Sigismond von Ormstein, Grand Duke of Cassel-Felstein and King of Bohemia (then only the Crown Prince), who was staying in Warsaw for a period.
+According to Doyle's "A Scandal in Bohemia", Adler was born in New Jersey in 1858.
+She had a career in opera as a contralto or soprano, performing at La Scala in Milan, Italy, and a term as prima donna in the Imperial Opera of Warsaw, Poland.
+In Poland, she became the lover of Wilhelm Gottsreich Sigismond von Ormstein, Grand Duke of Cassel-Felstein and King of Bohemia.
 The King describes her as "a well-known adventuress" (a term widely used at the time in ambiguous association with "courtesan") who has "the face of the most beautiful of women and the mind of the most resolute of men."
-Adler is trained as an actress and "often" disguises herself as a man to "take advantage of the freedom which it gives."
-The two keep their relationship a secret, but exchange letters and have a photograph taken together that Adler keeps.
-The King returns to Prague, while Adler, now in her late twenties, retires and moves to London.

-In 1888, the 30-year-old King intends to marry Clotilde Lothman von Saxe-Meiningen, second daughter of the King of Scandinavia.
-Learning of this, Adler promises if he officially announces the betrothal then she will send their photograph to his fiancée's family, a dangerous act since the Scandinavian royal family will consider it a scandal for the King of Bohemia to have been romantically involved with an actress of the lower classes.
-The king sends agents to retrieve the photograph, but multiple attempts fail.

-On 20 March, the King asks the famous detective Sherlock Holmes to secure possession of the photograph.
-A disguised Holmes traces Adler's movements, noting she is "a lovely woman, with a face a man might die for."
-While disguised, he discovers Adler is in a relationship with Godfrey Norton, an English lawyer, and witnesses the two make a hasty marriage.
-Spotting the disguised Holmes, Adler asks him to be the wedding's official witness and gives him a sovereign coin for his trouble.